×

 Awaken Coffee

 Awaken is a charming coffee shop in the Old City with seasonal lattes and spacious seating to enjoy your morning cup of joe.
-Throughout the weekend, you'll find an exhibition by local artist Keerthana Duddu, reflecting the importance of capturing the everyday moments in a creative way.
+Throughout the weekend, you'll find an exhibition by local artist Casey Field, a portrait and figurative artist who lives and works in Knoxville, Tennessee.
+Her work blends contemporary sensibilities with classical techniques.

 125 W Jackson Ave (865) 951-0427 Venue Details >